k3dr/makeacopy_ru/README.md

 ## Future Enhancements

 - OCR for multiple languages
-- Multi-page scanning
 - Editable OCR text export
-- Integration with cloud storage
+- Add more languages to OCR detection
-- ML-based scan enhancements
+- Further ML-based scan enhancements (quality and speed)

 ## ❤️ Support this project
 MakeACopy is free and open source.